socketstream/socketstream/README.md

 Unlike traditional web frameworks, there's no routing, AJAX or partials to think about.
 Instead all application data is streamed over websockets as high-speed bi-directional RPC calls; allowing you to create entirely new ultra-responsive applications that will amaze your users.

 SocketStream 0.2 is feature-rich and relatively stable, thanks to a growing community of users.
 You should find most of the functionality you need to build a good-sized real time web app available today, along with the ability to distribute incoming requests over multiple boxes should your app needs to scale.
-The 0.2.x branch will continue to be updated with minor new features and bug fixes over the next few months.
+Version 0.2 will continue to be updated with minor new features and bug fixes over the next few months.

 ### Update

 Work on SocketStream 0.3 has now begun with a focus on a leaner, more modular core.
 The goal is to take the lessons learned so far and create a new architecture which will be easier for the community to extend with optional npm modules.
 From this will come (over time) an elegant way to do server-side models, external authentication, an inbuilt test framework, and front-end scaling.

 SocketStream is in full time development, kindly sponsored by AOL.
-We're actively looking to work with other contributors who wish to provide some of these new features as discreet, well-tested modules.
+We're actively looking to work with other contributors who wish to provide some of these new features as discrete, well-tested modules.

 Follow [@socketstream](http://twitter.com/#!/socketstream) for the latest developments and thinking.
 Website coming soon.